reyhanab/resume/index.md

 ### About

 ---
-+ I am working in Caltural,Turism & Handicrafts Minister.
++ I am an organized, independent individual, and self-motivated actively seeking for opportunities to grow in the field of software and work in a challenging environment to         utilize the knowledge learned in classrooms to solve real world problems.

 ### Personal information